Pakistan takes oath of new parliament amid chaotic scenes, as Imran Khan's party protests vote count - ExBulletin

 Pakistan takes oath of new parliament amid chaotic scenes, as Imran Khan's party protests vote count

-ISLAMABAD (AP) Pakistan's National Assembly swore in a chaotic scene Thursday as allies of jailed former Prime Minister Imran Khan protested what they say was a rigged election.
-Lawmakers from Khans Pakistan Tehreek-e-Insaf party repeatedly chanted Vote-thief! while Shehbaz Sharif, who is expected to form the government, entered the lower house of Parliament with his brother Nawaz Sharif.
+Lawmakers from Khan’s Pakistan Tehreek-e-Insaf party repeatedly chanted “Vote thief!” while Shehbaz Sharif, who is expected to form the government, entered the lower house of Parliament with his brother Nawaz Sharif.
 Both men are former prime ministers.

-The new government will face challenges, including a surge in militant attacks and energy shortages; as well as a struggling economy that will force Pakistan to seek another bailout from the International Monetary Fund.
+Lawmakers from Khan's PTI told reporters they would continue their campaign against voter fraud in elections inside and outside parliament.

+Under a power-sharing formula, Sharif's party will support Zardari in next month's presidential elections.
+Incumbent President Arif Alvi is an ally of Khan and was a senior member of the PTI before becoming president.

 |